tamslo/uyg-pharme-conversion/README.md

 # UYG to PharMe Data Conversion

-🚧 Work in progress, still figuring this out!

 Dockerfile and instructions to convert (my) genetic data from the (2020) UYG course :bulb: to a format that can be used by PharMe. :dna::pill: